 Dolpo is protected by Shey-Phoksundo National Park.
 It lies to the north of the Dhaulagiri Range bordering the Tibetan Plateau.
 Here one can find a well-preserved eco-system of plants and wildlife, including the blue sheep and the elusive snow leopard.
-The marvelous view of Phoksundo Lake, Kanjiroba peak and the Dhaulagiri massif is one of the most rewarding moments of this trek.
+The marvellous view of Phoksundo Lake, Kanjiroba peak and the Dhaulagiri massif are some of the most rewarding moments of this trek.
 A visit to the Phoksundo Gompa – dedicated to the ancient Bonpo religion, local to Dolpo and Tibet, can be a memorable experience.

 Trekkers planning to travel to controlled areas in Nepal opened for group trekking need to get trekking permit issued by the Department of Immigration under the Home Ministry.
 The govern-ment has opened following previously restricted trekking areas for the group trekkers.
 Trekking permits will not be issued to individual trekkers in those trekking areas.
 Require minimum 2 Pax to do this trekking because it is a restricted area.

 Fly from Kathmandu to Nepalgunj.